How To Wash Bo Out Of Clothes | Stain-Busting Secrets

 1. Pre-Treat With Baking Soda Or Vinegar

-Before tossing clothes into the washing machine, soak them for about 30 minutes in a solution designed to neutralize odors:
+Before tossing clothes into the washing machine, soak them for about 30 minutes in a solution designed to help neutralize odors:

 • Baking soda soak: Dissolve half a cup of baking soda in warm water and submerge smelly clothes.